-– Heartwood Path Waypoint 87 –
+– Heartwood Path Waypoint 1.102 –

 Channel The Energy

 Music “is the organization of specific tones or frequencies, located a specific distances – or musical intervals – from each other” (Paul, 2004, p. xx).
-It is “the perception and understanding of the underlying order and relationships among all these vibrations, expressed in melody, rhythm, and harmony” (Paul, 2004, p. xx).
+Music is “the perception and understanding of the underlying order and relationships among all these vibrations, expressed in melody, rhythm, and harmony” (Paul, 2004, p. xx).
 Unpleasant (discordant) vibrations “will configure our inner world.
 Conversely, inner turmoil manifests as a manic outer world” (Paul, 2004, p. xx).

 Mantras, both the articulated external sounds one hears with one’s ears and the radiant power awakened in one’s heart when the sounds resonate rightly, awaken us to vast fields of consciousness.
 They connect one’s soul to the energy that emanates from the governing vortexes of energy called “chakras.”
 Such connecting allows us to absorb Divine attributes into ourselves and, in so doing, aspire to our highest good.
 Mantras are specific tones or tone phrases which are a means to good ends, and these ends are wholeness, happiness, perfection, and health.
 These sacred sounds are, thus, an important augment to medicine and any program of personal or social improvement.

 We will use mantras as an antidote to the right-brain, ego-dominated lives that one’s reliance on sight exaggerates.
 The ego-controlled analytical right brain is about doing, often doing that which one ought not to do.
 We will be using mantras to activate the soul-controlled artistic left brain, which is more about being, being in touch with the soul, and being the way one ought to be.
 Such ways of being involve ethics, a major theme of this course.

 Our use of mantras will focus on the vibrations of the sounds and not their meaning.
-While many mantric phrases are sanskrit words that are translatable into English, we are in this course focusing on the sound as an aspect of nature, as an aspect also of our deeper nature, and not as an aspect of human language.
+While many mantric phrases are Sanskrit words that are translatable into English, we are in this course focusing on the sound as an aspect of nature, as an aspect also of our deeper nature, and not as an aspect of human language.
 We will, therefore, be looking for Spirit in sound by toning sounds more than we will be chanting words –– Sanskrit, English or otherwise.
 We are here connecting mostly with nature and not so much with man-made words, for reasons that will be presented subsequently.
 It is the sensual experience, the vibration, the music of the spheres, and not the linguistics or the human-oriented meanings that we will be highlighting.
 Nature does not need our words for its vibrations to work its magic.

-The “Vak” sounds we will be using are like pre-programmed vessels, guided in their sonic meter and nuance to merge with the sound of The Absolute Spirit known as “Shabda Brahman.”
+The “Vak” sounds we will be using are like preprogrammed vessels guided in their sonic meter and nuance to merge with the sound of The Absolute Spirit known as “Shabda Brahman.”
 In doing so, we will be replacing words, often laced with negativity, with the Vak sounds of Shabda Brahman that are positive and engender peace, trust, universal belonging, and love.

 The need for mantras is great.
 Their power is needed now.

 Focus on the effects of the mantra and not so much on what they mean in human words.
-To translate the mantra is to bring into the process the distraction of applying mental concepts when really it is feelings that ought to be examined.
+To translate the mantra is to bring into the process the distraction of applying concepts when really it is feelings that ought to be examined.